Burn Boot Camp Franchise Financial FAQ

 How much does it cost to open a Burn Boot Camp franchise?

-Within that total investment, approximately $69,910 to $74,988 is paid directly to the franchisor or its affiliates, with the remaining costs typically paid to third-party vendors and service providers.
+Within that total investment, approximately $53,500 to $103,248 is paid directly to the franchisor or its affiliates.
+The remaining costs are typically paid to third-party vendors and service providers.

 This estimated startup investment includes the typical costs required to develop and launch a Burn Boot Camp location, such as: